 Bureau of Support Services

-master's degree in public administration from Columbus State University and was appointed to Major in September of 2017.
 The Bureau of Support Services provides a variety of support functions for the entire department.
 It includes the state-of-the-art 911 Call Center, the Quartermaster Unit (where all supplies are maintained); The Motor Transport Unit where all rolling stock is monitored; Property and Evidence Unit where evidence and recovered property is stored, the Central Reports Unit where tens of thousands of reports, warrants and other documents are maintained; and Desk Services.

 911 Operations Center

 The 911 Center provides public safety communications and dispatching services for the Police, Fire and E.M.S. departments, as well as other public safety agencies in the area.
 A highly trained and capable civilian staff of call takers and dispatchers provide efficient services using state-of-the-art communications hardware and software.

 The primary function of Property and Evidence is to receive, inventory and process all evidence and found property.
 All property is ultimately disposed of according to city ordinances, state law and Department policy.
 Disposal may be by destruction, by forwarding to other agencies when appropriate, by returning the item to its rightful owner or by public auction.

 The Quartermaster Unit maintains a complete inventory of all building properties, furniture and other capital equipment, excluding automobiles.
 The unit also maintains a complete stock of uniforms, equipment and supplies for issuing to the Officers and other employees.